Adventures of a 21st-Century Grammarian

 At many meetings that I attend now, people introduce themselves with their name and their pronouns—e.g., "My name is Betsy, and I use she/her pronouns,” or just “Betsy, she/her.”
 I notice that some folks at these meetings don’t quite grasp the purpose of this, saying, for example, “My name is Jeff, and you can just call me Jeff.”
 The thing about pronouns is that they are not words we use in talking to another person, but in talking about them—and also in thinking about them and understanding them.

 In the world I grew up in, and until very recently, everyone was either male or female, whether they really were or not.
 And we felt we had to know a person’s binary gender in order to know how to relate to them.

 Now, with younger generations leading the way, we are being challenged to see that gender is not binary, and so it is actually possible to relate to another human being as a human being rather than as a male or a female.
 I’m so grateful for this opening of awareness and what it makes possible for human relating.

-As a lifelong lover of language and reading, an English major for 50 years, I have evolved in my view of this change from insisting on the “purity” that the Grammar Police were after, rejecting “they/them” for singular subjects of any kind, to a passionate embrace of this grammatical expansion.
+As a lifelong lover of language and reading, an English major for 50 years, I have evolved in my view of this change: for a long time I agreed with the grammar police and insisted on the “purity” of number agreement (singular pronouns for singular subjects only); now I passionately embrace this grammatical expansion.